slouloudis/reading-notes/README.md

 #### CSS Frameworks.

 CSS frameworks give you predefined classes/components to style elements.
 This can speed up the project.
 Like using a primitive in maya instead of starting with the quad-draw tool.

+High level, like boostrap, means it comes with classes like `button` or `alert`, and these classes will contain many styles.
+Tailwind, beging low-level has many classes that do one one specific thing - like a class for verticle alignment.

+- **Bootstrap 5** - Popular, high level framework
+- **Tailwind** - Low-level, utlity based framework.
+- **Materialize** - Based on material design (google?)
+- **Bulma** - Mobile-first, modular.
+- **Foundation** - Bit older, advanced CSS framework.

+Frameworks are easy ish to learn once you know one.

+---

+#### UI Design Principles
+- **Color and Contrast** - Is the text readable?
+- **Whitespace** - Check space between elements
+- **Scale** - Relative element sizing
+- **Visual Hierarchy** - Order of importance - Composition!
+- **Typogaphy** - Font/Typefact, sizing.

+---

+#### Java Script

+Javascript adds interactivity and dynamic functionality.
+Javascript is main language of browsers.

+- **Js Basiscs** - Data types, data structures, functions, loops
+- **DOM** - Document Object Model - An interfact in the browser that treats HTML tags as nodes.
+Make something show or dispear, make a request for data, ect.
+- **Async JS** - We don't want the website to just stall while it waits for a request from the server.
+Asynchonus rendering - same as in 3D.
+Understand promises, .thn, .wait, callbacks, .catch,
+- **Fetch API & HTTP** - Make Async server requests.
+Make requests to API's and understand HTTP.
+JSON - Javascript Object Notation.
+Common format for APIs.
+XML same thing.
+- **Array Methods** - map, filter, reduce, for each, etc.

+---

+#### Other tools
+- GIT - Version control.
+- NPM - Package manager to instal packages.
+Requires Node.JS - Look up.
+Node Package Manager.
+Packages - code that does a specific thing - framework, libraries.
+- Yarn - Same as NPM share the same repo's
+- Markdown.
+Like this!
+- Browser Dev tools
+- IDE plugins - Emmet, Liver server, Prettier, ESLint, etc.

+___

+### Deploying Frontend Projects

+How do I deploy my project to the internet?

+Some popular platforms include: netlify, vercel, cPanel, amazonS3.

+For domain names - namecheap, Domain.com, bluehost, GoDaddy.

+To deploy a hosting platform -

+GIT, SSH

+---

+**Web Design** -
+Learn more design
+Get better at CSS
+Simple Websites

+**Frontend Framework** -
+React, Vue, Svekte
+Sate Managers
+Server-Side Rendering

+**Backend**
+Node.js, Python, PHP, C#, Go
+Databases - Postgres, MonoDB
+HTTP and API Development/